SeregPie/THREE.TextTexture/README.md

 If `false`, changing properties will **not** redraw the canvas.

-Make use of it, if you want to change multiple properties at once.
+Make use of it if you want to change multiple properties at once.
 This way you will avoid unnecessary `.redraw()` calls.

 ```javascript
 texture.autoRedraw = false;